honeycombio/refinery/config.md

 If `true`, then only traffic using the keys listed in `ReceiveKeys` is accepted.
 Events arriving with API keys not in the `ReceiveKeys` list will be rejected with an HTTP `401` error.
 If `false`, then all traffic is accepted and `ReceiveKeys` is ignored.
+This setting is applied *before* the `SendKey` and `SendKeyMode` settings.

 - Eligible for live reload.
 - Type: `bool`

+### `SendKey`

+SendKey is an optional Honeycomb API key that Refinery can use to send data to Honeycomb, depending on configuration.

+If `SendKey` is set to a valid Honeycomb key, then Refinery can use the listed key to send data.
+The exact behavior depends on the value of `SendKeyMode`.

+- Eligible for live reload.
+- Type: `string`
+- Example: `SetThisToAHoneycombKey`

+### `SendKeyMode`

+SendKeyMode controls how SendKey is used to replace or augment API keys used in incoming telemetry.

+Controls how SendKey is used to replace or supply API keys used in incoming telemetry.
+If `AcceptOnlyListedKeys` is `true`, then `SendKeys` will only be used for events with keys listed in `ReceiveKeys`.
+`none` uses the incoming key for all telemetry (default).
+`all` overwrites all keys, even missing ones, with `SendKey`.
+`nonblank` overwrites all supplied keys but will not inject `SendKey` if the incoming key is blank.
+`listedonly` overwrites only the keys listed in `ReceiveKeys`.
+`unlisted` uses the `SendKey` for all events *except* those with keys listed in `ReceiveKeys`, which use their original keys.
+`missingonly` uses the SendKey only to inject keys into events with blank keys.
+All other events use their original keys.

+- Eligible for live reload.
+- Type: `string`
+- Default: `none`
+- Options: `none`, `all`, `nonblank`, `listedonly`, `unlisted`, `missingonly`

 ## Refinery Telemetry